daletan/photoshop-actions/README.md

 # photoshop-actions

-My name's Dale and I'm an architectural photogapher at [High Rise Photo](https://www.highrisephoto.com).
+My name's Dale and I'm an architectural photographer at [High Rise Photo](https://www.highrisephoto.com).
 I also happen to be a computer engineer in my past career, and I recognize the value in sharing and distributing knowledge.

 /**Photoshop Actions**/ is a set of actions that I commonly use in Photoshop for my day-to-day workflows.
 The actions were created around the concept of a Photoshop master file, and are designed to be non-destructive wherever possible.